 Thus far we have raised over 2 MILLION DOLLARS for the University of Iowa Stead Family Children's Hospital!

-We have funded a Child Life Resource Space, NICU equipment, and a BRAND NEW inclusive playground for the UI Disabilities and Development Center, and fundraised for the Ponseti Endowment!
+We have funded a Child Life Resource Space, NICU equipment, a BRAND NEW inclusive playground for the UI Disabilities and Development Center, and fundraised for the Ponseti Endowment!

 March 5, 2016